 A little bit of history: Hastings was founded later than other Hawke's Bay towns.
 Runholder and entrepreneur Thomas Tanner and partners illegally leased land on the Heretaunga plain from Māori in 1864, and were granted an official lease in 1867.
 From then on, the foundations were laid for its future as a service town to a growing agricultural economy.

 These days, within the central city, there’s a growing team of locals working to inject new vitality and economic diversity into the Hastings CBD.
 Evidence of their work can be found in an evolving reef of restaurants, cafes and bars, boutique shops and a lush green space

 Also worth a visit (if you have more than 12 hours):

-Hawke's Bay Farmers’ Market, among NZ’s oldest and largest weekly farmer’s markets, is a must-see for a good old mooch and meander.
-There is nothing fresher or finer than a barrow load of food from these community markets.
+Hawke's Bay Farmers’ Market, among New Zealand's oldest and largest weekly farmer’s markets, is a must-see for a good old mooch and meander.
+There is nothing fresher or finer than a barrel load of food from these community markets.